nwakaku/PitchXDC/README.md

 ## Challenges I ran into 🏇️

-- I ran into the problem of deploying the contract on the theta network , it was my first time deploying to the theta blockchain
+- I ran into the problem of deploying the contract on the xdc network , it was my first time deploying to the xdc blockchain

 - Also i was using the protocols like Huddle01 and Livepeer for thr first time , It was quite challenging to implement all that but have to say their docs helped me a lot.